 - OneAtlas cloud platform for data access, analytics, and integration

-- Deep integration with European defense and intelligence communities
+- Deep ties to European defense and intelligence communities

 - Upcoming Pleiades Neo Next generation for enhanced capabilities